mariyade/genai-llm-testing/README.md

-# GenAI LLM Testing Project with Ollama, DeepEval and LangChain
+# GenAI LLM Testing Project (Ollama + DeepEval + LangChain )

 The project demonstrates GenAI testing - evaluating Large Language Model outputs using automated metrics.

 It uses a local model served by Ollama with LangChain as the interface and DeepEval to run automated checks.

-It's a designed as a minimum, job-ready example that can be run locally to:
+This is a small project allows you can run locally:
-- Connect to a LLM via LangChain and Ollama
+- connect to a language model using LangChain and Ollama
-- Run predefined prompts
+- send some sample questions or prompts to the model
-- Score responses and automated metrics
+- automatically score the model’s answers using built-in metrics
-- Use Golden datasets to validate answers against expected outputs
+- check answers against a “Golden” dataset to see if they match

 ---